petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 For example,
-a user may want to do some statistical calculations in R, some machine learning in Python, then compile a paper with LaTeX.
+a user may want to do some statistical calculations in R, some machine learning in Python, then compile a paper with LaTeX, all within the scope of a single project.

 What we need is a project format and manager that allows different environment types,